RebelCodeBase/sopel-rss/README.md

   </tr>
 </table>

+(Unfortunately, GitHub does not allow colors in Markdown.
+Have a look at [mirc.com](http://www.mirc.com/colors.html) the see real colors.)

 The command *.rss config templates* will show you the current template strings and a matching example output.
 This is the output of *.rss config templates* for the default template string (i.e. the value of *templates* in the config file is empty):

 t=a|<{}>;t=d|{};t=f|%16[{}]%16;t=g|{};t=l|%16→%16 {};t=p|({});t=s|{};t=t|{};t=y|%16→%16 {}